Efficient Bayesian Inference from Noisy Pairwise Comparisons: Discussion

 Although BBQ effectively models rater quality, its advantages diminish in settings where all raters are uniformly reliable.
 In such homogeneous datasets, modeling variability provides little additional benefit.
 Ensuring consistently high-quality raters, however, often requires substantial cost and effort, which may not be feasible in large-scale studies.
 This tension highlights that BBQ is most useful in realistic crowdsourced settings, but less so when evaluations are carefully curated.

-Another limitation concerns the type of data the framework can handle.
-BBQ is currently restricted to pairwise comparisons, whereas many human evaluation studies use ratings, rankings, or multi-way inputs.
-Extending the model to handle these forms of feedback would broaden its applicability.

-From a methodological perspective, our experiments rely on a limited number of bootstrapped comparisons.
-While this provides a practical measure of stability, larger-scale studies would be needed to further validate robustness.
 Additionally, the model assumes independence across comparisons and does not account for contextual or order effects, which may influence human judgments in practice.

+BBQ also admits a straightforward extension from pairwise comparisons to rankings over multiple items.
+If a rater provides a ranking $i_1 \succ i_2 \succ \dots \succ i_m$, one can apply Plackett-Luce style rank-breaking \citep{soufiani2014computing}, converting the ranking into weighted implied pairwise comparisons.
+BBQ can then be run on these weighted comparisons with the same rater-quality parameter $q_r$, so the EM structure remains unchanged while the inputs generalize from binary comparisons to ranked lists.
+For applications focused only on top-$k$ or best-item identification, the same Bayesian score estimates could also be coupled with active pair selection or Thompson-style sampling \citep{wu2016double}.

 Finally, although BBQ scales well computationally, extremely large numbers of items or raters could still pose challenges without optimized or compiled implementations.